-1. Faculty eligible for tenure and/or faculty who wish to be considered for promotion shall be furnished a copy of the University's Guidelines and Information in order to assist them in the preparation of the University's tenure and promotion nomination packet of information mentioned in paragraph (4)(d) of this regulationrule.
+1. Faculty eligible for tenure and/or faculty who wish to be considered for promotion shall be furnished a copy of the University's Guidelines and Information in order to assist them in the preparation of the University's tenure and promotion nomination packet of information mentioned in paragraph (4)(d) above.